anuja01/rematch-course-project/README.md

 Then connect this model to a component and use model values (connected components)

 ### Check how types are defined for state and dispatch. !!!Important

+## Side effects with Rematch
+- Reducers are pure functions.
+Can't have side effects.
+- Side effects are executed before calling pure reducer functions.
+(Thunk is used for that purpose)
+### - Rematch has built in support for side effects, so no need of additional libraries
+Model contains a property called `effects`.
+It is an object with each property represent a single effect